1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Prerequisites

-- Owning more than one domain names.
+- Have multiple domain names.

-- Owning a Web hosting Infomaniak.
+- Have a Infomaniak Web hosting.

-Read the guide Add an alias to your web hosting.
+Familiarize yourself with the guide Add an alias to your web hosting.

-The equivalent also exists for Mail Service.
+The equivalent also exists for a Service Mail.